snark/centaur/README.md

 You can specify multiple config files.
 If the options specified in them can be reconciled, centaur will do so; if you have conflicting actions, it will exit.

+See config.json for an example of the various options and their formats.